katherinewadge-berrospi/Project1/README.md

 Click [here](Assets/Lighthouse-form.html.png) for form.html.

+### Unfixed bugs
+Whilst I managed to fix most bugs, there were some that fell throguh the cracks.
+The "Welcome to Women's Lacrosse" title is not central o nthe screen like the rules title.
+Additionallly, when trying to generate a mock up image that included a sample photo of the homescreen on different devices, my link would not work for unknown reasons, so instead I included separate image files in the ReadMe to illustrate how my website looks on different devices.

 ## Deployment
 I deployed the site through GitHub, using the 'Pages' section in the repository's 'Settings' tab.
 Under the 'Source' dropdown, I selected the branch and set the folder to 'root' before saving.
 The site URL is provided under the green 'Code' button in the repository, which I copied into my browser and IDE.
 I tested the site on Chrome and Firefox, both of which displayed it correctly.